 South of Sapelo Island near the mouth of the Altamaha River, which formed the rough and frequently fought-over boundary between British and Spanish parts of the New World, Darien (pop.
-1,800) looks a lot like most other coastal Deep South towns, but it boasts a history to match many bigger or more famous destinations.
-After a small, 16th-century Spanish mission near here was destroyed by Native Americans, Darien was founded in 1736 by Scottish colonists (many named McIntosh, now the name of the surrounding county) near Fort King George, the first British outpost in what became Georgia.
-Darien later became a center of the lucrative early-19th-century rice trade, surrounded by plantations where the abuse of slaves inspired British actress Fanny Kemble’s book-length indictment, Journal of a Residence on a Georgia Plantation in 1838-39, an influential abolitionist text.
+1,896) looks a lot like most other coastal Deep South towns, but it boasts a history to match many bigger or more famous destinations.
+After a small 16th-century Spanish mission near here was destroyed by Native Americans, Darien was founded in 1736 by Scottish colonists (many named McIntosh, now the name of the surrounding county) near Fort King George, the first British outpost in what became Georgia.
+Darien later became a center of the lucrative early-19th-century rice trade, surrounded by plantations where the abuse of enslaved people inspired British actress Fanny Kemble’s book-length indictment, Journal of a Residence on a Georgia Plantation in 1838-39, an influential abolitionist text.

 Despite the many claims it could make to importance, Darien preserves its past in a matter-of-fact manner.
 The main attraction is the reconstructed Fort King George (Tues.-Sun., $7.50 adults), a state historic site, 1 mile (1.6 km) east of US-17 on Fort King George Drive.